imapp-pl/gas-cost-estimator/docs/strategy.md

 ----

-**NOTE: parts of this doc have been moved to the Stage I report.
-This may be a bit too speculative and obsolete/incomplete.
+**NOTE: parts of this doc have been moved to the Stage I report. `strategy.md` may be a bit too speculative and obsolete/incomplete.
 Refer to the Stage I report first**

 ----